angrycoding/naval_clash_bot/README.md

 https://github.com/angrycoding/naval_clash_bot/assets/895042/44312f95-f7f5-461f-9496-6aa40b6a6a79

+## Server overview

+Server side code is written using [TypeScript](https://www.typescriptlang.org/), in order to run it locally (**only locally**, never do it on production, because it's very inefficient performance wise), I use [nodemon](https://nodemon.io/) in combination with the TypeScript compliler itself it gives us very simple way to compile all typescript stuff automatically when you change something in your sources.
+Besides that most notable part for backend is [Socket.IO](https://socket.io/), but that's obvious since it's already mentioned that it's used on the front-end side.
+So again, no rocket science here, just get yourself familiar with it by running it locally.
+Also check [makeBundle.js](https://github.com/angrycoding/naval_clash_bot/blob/main/server/makeBundle.js) that is responsible for producing "production" bundle using [Browserify](https://browserify.org/).

 ## Some suggestions on how Telegram Mini App platform could be improved

 Here is the list of suggestions that I'd like to share with **Telegram team** in order to improve the platform (IMHO of course):